A question I get asked a lot is “what are the most common traits of a successful real estate investor?”

 I have a great mentor and happily pay this person for their advice and guidance even to this day.
 It took me a while to find someone that I could really trust and that I knew had more experience than I did.
 I do not call on my mentor much these days but it is very comforting to know that they are there if I need them.

-There is often a lot of waiting time with property investment.
+There is often a lot of waiting time when buying investment property.
 Don’t waste this time – get online and learn something new about the industry.
 Find out where the best seminars are and invest in them.
 There are always new strategies revealed that you would never have thought of on your own.

 Being a continuous learner is an essential trait.
 You can never know everything and if you assume that you do you are making a big mistake.
 Look at what the successful investors do even if this costs you money.
 I have spent a lot on my training and still spend today.